jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

  Once the phone starts being shaken, all further [`Shaking`](#AccelerometerSensor.Shaking) events will be ignored until the interval has elapsed.

+{:id="AccelerometerSensor.Name" .text .ro .bo} *Name* : Gets the name of the AccelerometerSensor.

 {:id="AccelerometerSensor.Sensitivity" .number} *Sensitivity*
 : Specifies the sensitivity of the accelerometer.
 Valid values are: `1` (weak), `2` (moderate), and `3` (strong).